efarraro/krumit/_items/CombatKnife.md

 ---
 name: Combat Knife
-description: When you acquire this, shuffle 2 copies of #card(Stab) into the deck
+description: When you acquire this, shuffle 2 copies of <a href = 'ability/Stab'>Stab</a> into the deck
-flavor: Placeholder text
+flavor: "Now <i>this</i> knife is not meant for apples'n'cheese." - Troupe Prop-Master Jenkins
 cost: 3
 image: /images/CombatKnife.png
 durability: 3